-The following IP guidance note Produced in partnership with Herbert Smith Freehills LLP provides comprehensive and up to date legal information covering:
+The following IP practice note Produced in partnership with Herbert Smith Freehills LLP provides comprehensive and up to date legal information covering:

 The provisions of the Copyright, Designs and Patents Act 1988 (CDPA 1988) apply in relation to dealing with database rights and databases as they do to copyright and copyright works, so that database rights may be transmissible by assignment, by testamentary disposition or by operation of law, as personal or moveable property.

 An assignment of database rights: